ribaricplusplus/duplicator-script/README.md

 Requirements

 - Node.js and npm installed on your machine
-- Upstream website with Duplicator Pro installed and activated
+- Upstream website with Duplicator Pro installed and activated.
+All security needs to be disabled.
 - LocalWP running locally (where you want the site to be cloned)

 Install the duplicator script